My Magic Prophecy: Synopsis

-Inthu Thammasirikul (Tawinan Anukoolprasert), a gifted tarot reader, fakes a reading to impress the mother of his best friend Thordao (Chompoopuntip Temtanamongkol).
-During the visit, he meets Thapfah Kittipokin (Jitaraphol Potiwihok), a critical care doctor and Thordao’s older brother, who strongly disapproves of fortune telling.
+Inthu Thammasirikul (Tawinan Anukoolprasert), a tarot reader, fakes a reading to impress the mother of his best friend Thordao (Chompoopuntip Temtanamongkol).
+During the visit, he meets Thapfah Kittipokin (Jitaraphol Potiwihok), a critical care doctor and Thordao's older brother, who disapproves of fortune telling.

-In accidentally predicts that Thap will face serious misfortune.
+In accidentally predicts that Thap will face misfortune.
 Initially skeptical, Thap begins to experience a series of unlucky events.
-His friends Pokpong (Naruth Prateeppavameta) and Inspector Ton (Save Saisawat) advise him to take a break.
-Thap agrees to hide out with In in Mae Hong Son, a remote town in northern Thailand, until things settle down.
+His friends advise him to take a break, and he agrees to hide out with In in Mae Hong Son, a remote town in northern Thailand, until things settle down.